percona/percona-xtradb-cluster/doc/source/management/data_at_rest_encryption.rst

 mix-match keyring plugins.
 For example, user has node-1 configured to use ``keyring_file`` plugin and node-2 configured to use ``keyring_vault``.

-.. note:: Percona recommends same configuration for all the nodes of the cluster.
-Mix-match (in keyring plugins) is recommended only during transition from one keying to other.
+.. note:: Percona recommends the same configuration for all nodes of the cluster.
+A mix-match (in keyring plugins) is recommended only during transition from one keying to other.

 Upgrade and compatibility issues